israkhan-ba/LearnJS/NEW/IN-DEPTH/Fundamental_of_JS.md

 #### Computed Property Names

  Starting with ECMAScript 2015, the object initializer syntax also supports computed property names.
+That allows you to put an expression in brackets [].

 ### Property Accessors